PalakAgarwal7/GrubHub/README.md

 ### 🙏 Acknowledgments
-I would like to express my sincere gratitude to the following individuals:
+I want to express my sincere gratitude to the following individuals:

 - Mentor: Rishabh Sengar for his invaluable guidance, continuous support, and insightful feedback throughout the project.
-- Team Members: Palak Aggarwal, Tushar, Sonam Jain, Asha Kumari, Aravind, Abhishek Panday for their collaboration, contributions, and teamwork, which enriched the project significantly.
+- Team Members: Palak Aggarwal, Tushar, Sonam Jain, Asha Kumari, Aravind, and Abhishek Panday for their collaboration, contributions, and teamwork, which enriched the project significantly.
 - Your encouragement and expertise were instrumental in making this project a success.
 Thank you for your time, knowledge, and dedication.